In-depth: PostHog vs LogRocket

 What about ad blockers?

-We recommend all users deploy a reverse proxy, which enables you send events to PostHog Cloud using your own domain.
+We recommend all users deploy a reverse proxy, which enables you to send events to PostHog Cloud using your own domain.
 Events sent from your own domain and are less likely to be intercepted by tracking blockers, ensuring you capture the best data possible.
 We have reverse proxy setup guides for AWS Cloudfront, Caddy, Cloudflare, Netlify, Vercel, and more, in our docs.

 Can I use PostHog with a CDP?
 (Segment, Rudderstack, etc.)